yiyunxu/CSS143B-HW6-Map-TextSearchEngine/readme.md

 ### TL;DR

-- write index() and search()
+- write index(List<String> documents) and search(String phrase)
-- index(...) takes a list of strings and generate indexes
+- index(List<String> documents) takes a list of strings (each string called a document) and generates indexes
-- search(...) finds single word as well as phrase of words
-- must pass provided tests
+- search(String phrase) returns which documents (document id) the phrase appears in.
+Phrase can contain more than one words.
+- search(String phrase) only works with full words
+- this search engine ignore cases
 - do not use string comparison to scan each doc to do search
-- suggestive reading/idea [here](http://www.ardendertat.com/2011/05/30/how-to-implement-a-search-engine-part-1-create-index/) and [here](http://www.ardendertat.com/2011/05/31/how-to-implement-a-search-engine-part-2-query-index/). this is also what my solution will be based on
+- suggestive reading/idea [here](http://www.ardendertat.com/2011/05/30/how-to-implement-a-search-engine-part-1-create-index/) and [here](http://www.ardendertat.com/2011/05/31/how-to-implement-a-search-engine-part-2-query-index/). this is also what my solution will be based on.

 ### The Idea